pabitra-senpai/audio-capture-pro/README.md

 - **WAV export failed** — memory-heavy for very long recordings.
 Try WebM, or shorter clips at a lower sample rate.
 - **Recording stopped unexpectedly** — closing or navigating away from the recorded tab ends the stream; the partial audio is saved automatically.
 - **Notifications not visible** — enable notifications for Chrome in your OS settings.
-- **Choppy/stuttering audio, especially on Android browsers or heavy tabs (e.g. YouTube)** — this is usually CPU contention between video decode, the live "Keep tab audible" monitor path, and the recorder, not a fixed bug.
+- **Choppy/stuttering audio, especially on Android browsers or heavy tabs (e.g. YouTube)** — usually CPU contention between video decode, the live "Keep tab audible" monitor path, and the recorder, not a fixed bug.
 Try disabling "Keep tab audible" or using a lower quality preset on constrained devices.
-See open issues for platform-specific reports.

 ## FAQ